Description

 d:\otherdir\data*.txt

-your original wordgram files.
-Please back up your originals or work with
+overwrites your original wordgram files.
+Please back up your originals

 17 November 2002 - 1.10.01